learn-co-curriculum/dsc-gradient-boosting-lab/README.md

 You will be able to:

 * Compare and contrast Adaboost and Gradient Boosting
-* Use adaboost to make predictions on a dataset
+* Use Adaboost to make predictions on a dataset
 * Use Gradient Boosting to make predictions on a dataset

 ## Getting Started